Subscriber trunk dialling: History

 The technology was extended when, from 8 March 1963, subscribers in London were able to directly dial Paris using international direct dialling.

-The term subscriber trunk dialling is used in the United Kingdom, the Republic of Ireland, Australia, India and South East Asia.
-In the UK, the term is obsolescent, better knowns as the UK area codes.
+The term subscriber trunk dialling was used in the United Kingdom, the Republic of Ireland, Australia, India and South East Asia.
+In the UK, the term is obsolete and area codes are now known as dialling codes.

 The introduction in the UK of subscriber dialling of long-distance calls removed the distinction that had existed between trunk and toll calls.
 This term however, is still widely prevalent in India to describe any national call made outside one's local unit.
-A "subscriber" is someone who subscribes to, i.e. rents, a telephone line, and a "trunk call" is one made over a trunk line, i.e. a telephone line connecting two exchanges a long distance apart.
+A "subscriber" is someone who subscribes to, i.e., rents, a telephone line, and a "trunk call" is one made over a trunk line, i.e., a telephone line connecting two exchanges a long distance apart.
 Since all calls may be dialled direct today, the term has fallen into disuse.

 Numbering plan

-In subscriber trunk dialing, each designated region of a country is identified by a unique numerical code, the STD code, that must be dialed as a prefix to each telephone number when placing calls.
+In subscriber trunk dialling, each designated region of a country is identified by a unique numerical code (the STD code) that must be dialled as a prefix to each telephone number when placing calls.

 Each city with a director system was assigned a three-digit code, in which the second digit corresponded to the first letter of the city name on the telephone dial, except London which had the two-digit code 01.
 Codes were later changed (e.g., London became 020, and Manchester 0161).